Ageing With Dignity: A Peek Into Nagaland’s Care Homes - Eastern Mirror

 “We need help”, Chemdok admitted, expressing hope that churches and the community would step forward to support the elderly.
 However, at present, despite touring several villages and spreading awareness, hardly any help or support has come from the community, he rued.

-Amri expressed hope that the centre would receive annual Grant in Aids (GIA) from the government, if selected.
-But as of now, only contributions from well wishers have come.
+Amri expressed hope that the centre would receive annual Grant in Aids (GIA) again from the government, if selected.
+Contributions from well wishers continues.

 Meanwhile, Himja Leinak, Secretary and Chief Functionary of AHRS which runs the Senior Citizens Home shared that besides the seven permanent residents, the home also extends services to at least 80 beneficiaries from time to time.